 This island has a lot to offer – great diving and snorkeling, including wrecks, amazing beaches, wind perfect for kiting, surfing waves, caves, natural rock pools, rock arches, rolling hills covered in cacti, and lots of off roading.
-I’ve thrown in a few more accessible and touristy favorites as well, just for good measure.
+I’ve thrown in a few foodie and wellness favorites too, just for good measure.

 1. Walk on the white sand of Eagle Beach

 Not far from the high-rise hotels of Palm Beach, you’ll find Eagle Beach with white sand and perfect positioning for the sunset each night.
 Watch as boats sail by, or consider staying at a boutique hotel on this beach for a slightly quieter experience.

 Also on Eagle beach, check out these unique trees growing right on the beach.
 It’s probably worth mentioning that these are not the true Divi-divi trees — they are mis-marked on Google maps — but they’re still incredibly cool looking and worth checking out!

 You can also see the true Divi-divi trees while driving around, particularly in San Nicolas.
 They almost looked arched over to entirely in one direction, and they only grow on Aruba!

 3. Get Some Sun at Baby Beach

 Baby Beach, and the beaches that border it on either side, are some of the nicest, least crowded white sand beaches on Aruba.
 They’re also a favorite for snorkeling, swimming, and basking in the sun.
 You’ll find this one on the south side of the island.